flurdy/sortingoffice/docs/ONBOARDING.md

 The application expects certain fields in your database tables.
 If your existing database doesn't have these fields, you'll need to add them:

+> **Note for MySQL 5.5 and earlier**: If you're using MySQL 5.5 or earlier, the `CURRENT_TIMESTAMP` default values won't work.
+Use `DATETIME` with explicit defaults instead:
+> ```sql
+> ALTER TABLE backups
+> ADD COLUMN created DATETIME NOT NULL DEFAULT '1970-01-01 00:00:01',
+> ADD COLUMN modified DATETIME NOT NULL DEFAULT '1970-01-01 00:00:01';
+> ```
+> Apply the same pattern to all other tables below.

 #### Users Table
 ```sql
 ALTER TABLE users